Enfield - Blair Athol

 What are some of the major infrastructure and planning changes likely to influence Enfield - Blair Athol?

-Key infrastructure and planning changes likely to influence Enfield - Blair Athol include: Northern Adelaide Road Upgrades Program (Planning); 414-418 Prospect Road, Kilburn Development (Under Assessment); Prospect Corner (Construction); 110 Hawker Street, Ridleyton (Approved); and Northern Suburbs High School at Eyre (Planning).
+Key infrastructure and planning changes likely to influence Enfield - Blair Athol include: Enfield Memorial Park Expansion & Redevelopment (Construction); The Parks (Enfield) Residential Estate (Construction); Northern Adelaide Road Upgrades Program (Planning); 414-418 Prospect Road, Kilburn Development (Under Assessment); and Prospect Corner (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Enfield - Blair Athol?

-Infrastructure development impacting Enfield - Blair Athol spans multiple sectors including Residential Development, Transport & Logistics, and Education & Training, among others.
+Infrastructure development impacting Enfield - Blair Athol spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Sports & Recreation, among others.

 What is the scale of infrastructure investment impacting Enfield - Blair Athol?

-Infrastructure investment analysis indicates significant investment of approximately $380 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate Enfield - Blair Athol vicinity.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $1.3 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate Enfield - Blair Athol vicinity.

 How does Enfield - Blair Athol's infrastructure development compare to other areas?